Edluel/Advice-Generator/README.md

 ## <a id="features">Features</a>

-- Consume external API
+- Use external API
-- Generate random advices from API data by clicking on dice
+- Generates random advice from API data by clicking on dice
   - Neon hover on random button
 - Search bar
-- Search by id or string options
+- Options to search by id or string
-- Navigation arrows trought search by word results
+- Navigation arrows through search results by words
-  - The navigation arrow change color and cursor to indicate when user is on frist or last result
+  - Navigation arrow changes color and cursor to indicate user is at frist or last result
 - Form validation
-- Downscale to keep the same layout on narrow screens
+- Zoom out to keep the same layout on narrow screens

-## <a id="live-demo">Live Demo</a>
+## <a id="live-demo">Live demo</a>

-Try out the live version of the page clone [here](https://wonderful-rabanadas-923bb6.netlify.app/)
+Try the live version of the page clone [here](https://wonderful-rabanadas-923bb6.netlify.app/)

 ## <a id="screenshots">Sceenshots</a>